How Much Do Solar Panels Cost in 2026?

 Bottom line: Are solar panels worth it?

-Solar panels can help you save money on electricity, but they do cost money to install — about $18,000 to $43,000 in 2025.
+Solar panels generate “free” electricity, but installing a system still costs money.
 Financially, whether or not the investment in solar is worth it for you depends on how much you can save on your electricity bill.
 In the best-case scenario, it’s easy to make the switch, and you’re happy with the system’s performance.

 Article sources